codenet/col733-cloud/storage-dynamo.md

 and their positions on the ring as they join/leave?
 How/when should it steal/give up key ranges?

 GFS used its master for coordination, such as to do load balancing.
-Another option is that every server heartbeats with every other server to get to know about dead servers/current load of servers/changes in ring positions.
+One option is that every server heartbeats with every other server to get to know about dead servers/current load of servers/changes in ring positions.
 But such continuous all-to-all communication causes too much network traffic.

 We observe that having a stale view of the ring is ok.
 Let us say W5 does not know that a key `k` has moved from [W1, W2, W3] to [W4, W1, W2].
 If W5 asks W3 for `k`, W3 can forward the request to W4.

-Further, to exchange updates, each server randomly chooses 1-3 servers every 1 second and *gossips* with it.
+To exchange updates, each server randomly chooses 1-3 servers every 1 second and *gossips* with it.
 During a gossip, servers exchange what they know about everyone else.
 Therefore, any update is known to everyone else in O(log N) gossip rounds.

 But how to gossip?
 Let us say W1 gets to know from W4 that W2 is handling A-B key range and from W3 that W2 is handling A-C range.
 Who should W1 believe?
 The